Special Educational Needs Co-ordinator

 - Study skills

-We work with external agencies such as the Educational Psychology Service, Learning Support Service, Gypsy Roma Traveller Community Liaison, Sensory Impairment Service etc. We seek advice and support to ensure our students’ needs are met within the college community.
-We are happy and willing to invite agencies into school to work with our students during the school.
+We work with many external agencies such as the Educational Psychology Service, Learning Support Service, Gypsy Roma Traveller Community Liaison, Sensory Impairment Service.
+We seek advice and support to ensure our students’ needs are met within the college community.
+We are happy and willing to invite agencies into school to work with our students during the school day.

 Identification of pupils

 We work very closely with our feeder schools to ensure there is continuity of support for our learners.
 All students are screened on an annual basis to measure progress in reading, writing and numeracy.
 This data along with teacher assessments, is used to inform our decisions about students receiving additional learning support and/ or being included on the AEN register.
 All of our teachers teach students with additional learning needs and make the appropriate adjustments to their lessons so that all learners can be included.
 We have high expectations of our students and strive to ensure they meet these expectations.